The Grouparoo Blog

 How would you build things if you were starting today?
 We would focus on pulling in data from our existing sources, of course!

-Now, imagine a you were starting to build a new marketing tool from scratch, like Grouparoo is.
+Now, imagine you were starting to build a new marketing tool from scratch, like Grouparoo is.
 You aren’t burdened by the poor legacy choices of Segment, Mixpanel, and the rest.
 How would you build things if you were starting today?
-We would focus on pulling in data from our existing sources, of course!
+We would focus on pulling in data from our existing data sources.
 With Grouparoo, events are a way to augment your customer profiles, not the main source of critical data.

 Grouparoo’s goal is to make it easy for non-technical members of your team to build robust customer profiles and groups.
 Then, they can synchronize that data in a safe way to communication and advertising partners.
 A highly-functioning digital marketing team can quickly add new profile properties, augment them with data from your product and data warehouse(s), and start running a new campaign in minutes, rather than weeks.